bulletnoid/StaggeredGridView/README.md

 ## A sweeter version of StaggeredGridView

-This project is based on https://github.com/maurycyw/StaggeredGridView, which is a modification of Android's experimental StaggeredGridView

-You can find its code here: https://github.com/maurycyw/StaggeredGridView, you can find the source here: http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.3_r2.1/com/android/ex/widget/StaggeredGridView.java?av=f
+This project is based on https://github.com/maurycyw/StaggeredGridView, which is a modification of Android's experimental StaggeredGridView.
+You can find the source here: http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/4.3_r2.1/com/android/ex/widget/StaggeredGridView.java?av=f

 ## Features